Northwest Biotherapeutics: Business model

-Northwest relies upon the contract manufacturing organization Cognate Bioservices for services supporting manufacture of its products for clinical trials.
-Their relationship with Cognate began before 2007, and is slated to extend through the first quarter of 2016.
+Northwest has relied upon the contract manufacturing organization Cognate Bioservices for services supporting manufacture of its products for clinical trials.
+Their relationship with Cognate began before 2007, and was slated to extend through the first quarter of 2016.
 Due to cash flow issues common to development-stage companies, Northwest compensates Cognate through a combination of cash payments and stock.
 Cognate has also provided Northwest with at least one short-term loan, provided and paid in mid-2013.
 As of 2014, Northwest's expanding clinical trials have led to an increased reliance on Cognate's services, and subsequent renegotiation of their agreement.

 Technology

-The DCVax technology upon which NWBO's therapies rely involves injecting cancer patients with dendritic cells which have been harvested from them by leukapheresis (i.e. they are "autologous") and activated by incubating them in vitro with tissue from the patient's tumour.
+The DCVax technology upon which NWBO's therapies rely involves injecting cancer patients with dendritic cells which have been harvested from them by leukapheresis (i.e., they are "autologous") and activated by incubating them in vitro with tissue from the patient's tumour.
 The dendritic cells thereby identify the antigenic make-up of the tumour after which the activated dendritic cells are injected subcutaneously into the patients in aliquots at intervals.
 Alternatively, in a process still under development, the harvested dendritic cells are injected directly into the tumour where they are activated in situ with the same result.
 The activated dendritic cells pass information to generations of "killer" T-cells and B-cells so that those immune cells can recognise and attack the tumourous tissue wherever it may be found.

 Dendritic cells

-Discover in 1973 at Rockefeller University by Dr. Ralph Steinman, dendritic cells act as the general for the adaptive immune system.
-They educate and direct T-Cells and other immune system cells to mount an immune response to cancer cells.
+Discovered in 1973 at Rockefeller University by Dr. Ralph Steinman, dendritic cells act as the "general" for the adaptive immune system.
+They educate and direct T-cells and other immune system cells to mount an immune response to cancer cells.
 The basic principle behind the therapy is that if one injects or creates a large enough number of dendritic cells carrying mutant proteins matching a cancer, they excite enough T-cells and B-cells to overwhelm the cancer's defenses.